Top sewing mistakes for new sewists

 If you are not sure how much to buy, reach out to someone you know that sews to help or ask the person at the shop you buy your fabric.
 Make sure to have your project pattern or measurements for the project you want to sew.

-I always tend to buy at least a half yard more than I need for any project.
+I always buy at least a half yard more than I need for any project.
 I mess up on cutting.
 Then I have some wiggle room.
 Also, if I don’t need it for the sewing project, I have a little bit to start my sewing stash.
 You can do a lot with a half yard of fabric.

 Also, don’t forget about thrift stores!
 Bedsheets that are not super expensive have a lot of fabric and perfect for practicing.
 Use your best material on the second or third make of that project.
 The first time you do anything, you are going to be learning, and you don’t want to mess up expensive fabric.